gotson/komga/DEVELOPING.md

 You can run a live development server with `npm run serve` from `/komga-webui`.
 The dev server will override the URL to connect to `localhost:8080`, so you can also run `gradle bootRun` to have a backend running, serving the API requests.
 The frontend will be loaded from `localhost:8081`.

+Make sure you start the backend with the `dev` profile, else the frontend requests will be denied because of CORS.